pavlosaim/kfusion-opencl/README.md

 ## KFusion-Opencl
-This repo represents an optimized version of OpenCL KFusion implementation as appeard in SLAMBench open-source project.
+This repo represents an optimized version of OpenCL KFusion implementation as appeared in SLAMBench open-source project.

 The default OpenCL implementation of SLAMBench running at an NVidia GeForce GTX 770 and 'lr kt2' loop tajectory ran at 203 frames per second.